AdvancedCustomFields/docs/fields/post-object.md

 <?php endif; ?>
 ```

-### Display data (multiple post objects) without using `setup_postdata`
+### Display data (without setup_postdata)
 This example demonstrates how to display data by looping through post objects (assuming this is a multi-select field).
-With this method, the $post obect is never changed, so all functions need a second parameter of the post ID in question.
+With this method, the $post object is never changed, so all functions need a second parameter of the post ID in question.
 ```
 <?php